agdsn/traffic-service-server/README.md

     $ make all test

-There is also a target to tun the tests under valgrind memcheck:
+There is also a target to tun the tests under valgrind memcheck (you need valgrind installed of course):

     $ make all test_memcheck

+The last line of output from valgrind should contain:

+    ERROR SUMMARY: 0 errors from 0 contexts

+This means that there are no unsuppressed memory leaks (at least within the unittests).

 ## Installation